thri5ha/thri5ha.github.io/about.md

     - Some of my artistic stuff can be found [here in my insta](https://www.instagram.com/thri5ha/)
 - Little bit of anime
     - Almost completed Naruto Shippuden ❤
-    - Beginning One piece, ~20 episdoes now
+    - Beginning One piece, ~20 episodes now
 - I've a lot to study/ learn in my backlog
-- Came close to enjoying badmiton and cycling
+- Came close to enjoying badminton and cycling